ExpressGateway/express-gateway/README.md

 #### Support
 Need help or have a question?
-- Come chat with us in [Gitter][gitter-room-url]
 - [Express Gateway Documentation][eg-docs]
 - [Frequently Asked Questions (FAQ)][eg-faq]

+Still need help?
+See below...

 #### Community
 Express has a large vibrant community that we hope to extend further with Express Gateway's API gateway use case for Express and its middleware.

+- Come chat with us in [Gitter][gitter-room-url]
 - [Twitter (@express_gateway)][eg-twitter]
 - [Google Group][eg-newsgroup]
 - [Facebook][eg-facebook]

 #### Roadmap
-Express Gateway publishes and updates its roadmap in real time as a [public task board][eg-roadmap] on Waffle.io.
+Express Gateway publishes and updates its roadmap in real time as a [public task board][eg-taskbaord] on Waffle.io. and as a [roadmap wiki page][gh-roadmap] at the epic level.

 #### Contribution
 All contributions welcome!
 Please see the [contributor's guide][contributor-guide]